"jetsam" poems

 Instead they take a pill, fall asleep inside my head.

-These watery words rise above my head.
+These watery words rise above me.

 They travel down my throat and into my lungs.